justiceo/xtensions/_extensions/01-search-and-link-previews.md

 feedback_url        : https://forms.gle/DtfV94iG4oqXQFFo9
 logo_128            : /assets/imgs/search-preview-logo-128x128.png

-# Preferably a GIF showing how the extension works.
-hero_image          : /assets/imgs/search-preview-too-many-tabs.webp

 # These would be displayed in a carousel and should showcase the different UIs of the extension.
 screenshots:
   - /assets/imgs/search-preview-screenshot1.jpeg